openconfig/reference/rpc/gnmi/gnmi-specification.md

 #### 3.5.2.3 Sending Telemetry Updates

-When an update for a subscribed telemetry path is to be sent, a `SubscribeResponse` message is sent from the target to the client, on the channel associated with the subscription.
+When an update for a subscribed telemetry path is to be sent, a `SubscribeResponse` message is sent from the target to the client, on the RPC associated with the subscription.
 The `update` field of the message contains a `Notification` message as per the description in [Section 2.1](#21-reusable-notification-message-format).
 The `timestamp` field of the `Notification` message MUST be set to the time at which the value of the path that is being updated was collected from the underlying data source, or the event being reported on (in the case of `ON_CHANGE` occurred).

 Where a leaf node's value has changed, or a new node has been created, an `Update` message specifying the path and value for the updated data item MUST be appended to the `update` field of the message.